 1. Can I create my own keyboard shortcuts?

-Yes, in Windows and macOS, you can customize shortcuts for certain applications through system settings.
+Yes, Windows and macOS allow you to create custom shortcuts for certain tasks in the system settings.

 1. Are keyboard shortcuts the same on Mac and Windows?

-Many are similar, but Mac often uses the Command (⌘) key instead of Ctrl.
-Some shortcuts are unique to each system.
+Most are similar, but Mac usually uses the Command (⌘) key instead of Ctrl.
+Shortcuts are unique to each system.

 1. How can I memorize keyboard shortcuts more easily?